ankit07sharma/Data-Acquisition/README.md

 # DatabAcquisition

-This Task of this project is to send the below sensor's data to system.
+The Task of this project is to send the below sensor's data to system.
 ->Light intensity percentage.
 ->Speedo meter which will tell speed in between 0-120.
 ->output voltage value of potentiometer.